-The Bowlery, a veggie-based restaurant in Denton County (my hometown!), is my very favorite place to eat when I’m not in the mood to cook.
+The Bowlery, a veggie-based restaurant in Denton, Texas (my hometown!), is my very favorite place to eat when I’m not in the mood to cook.
 (Yes, it happens to all of us.)

 Everything on the menu is healthy, light, and guilt-free… 3 requirements for surviving the hot weather and active weekends which are suddenly upon us!
 Because spring has SPRUNG yall!

-This recipe will serve 4 enormous salads, so for healthy make ahead lunches I pack a few salads in deli containers for healthy grab and go options.
+This recipe will serve 4 enormous salads, so for healthy, make-ahead lunches I pack a few salads in deli containers, for grab and go options.
 This recipe is sublime with lightly pan-seared sliced tempeh, or pulled chicken, if you prefer a little protein on top.

 1/4 c. tamari or soy sauce (may add more to taste)